ebuchman/blog/content/posts/coins-history.md

   Reforms, the silver denier, a false dawn of coinage.
 Rise of feudalism from lack of gold
-- **960s-1030s** - Silver mines in Goslar in the Harz mountains in Saxony - Urbanization Revolution, mints and markets come back all across northern europe and England
+- **960s-1030s** - Silver mines in Goslar in the Harz mountains in Saxony - Urban Renaissance, mints and markets come back all across northern Europe and England
 - **1160s - 1330s** - Silver mines in Germany and Bohemia (Czech) - "Commercial
-  Revolution" in Italy and Middle East, Fairs of Champagne, International English Silver Sterling and Italian Gold Florins
+  Revolution", Fairs of Champagne, International English Silver Sterling and Italian Gold Florins
 - **1320s - 1400s** - Gold mines in Hungary - Hungarian Florins, English Nobles,
   French Ecus, and the return of gold to Europe at large